Fede Galizia: Style

 Another one of her notable paintings is Judith with the Head of Holofernes, depicting the biblical heroine Judith holding the severed head of the Assyrian general Holofernes.
-This painting is significant not only for its artistic merits, but additionally for its portrayal of a strong and assertive female figure, which was somewhat unconventional for this time period.
+This painting is significant not only for its artistic merits, but also for its portrayal of a strong and assertive female figure, which was somewhat unconventional for this time period.
 Judith and the head of Holofernes was featured in the Baltimore Museum of Art, in the recent exhibition ‘Making Her Mark: A History of Women Artists in Europe, 1400–1800'.